Green-Eyed Baptist Girl Marries Brown-Eyed Baha’i Boy, And They’re Living Happily Ever After

 About Jan S. Astani

 So what would you like to know about Jan S. Astani?
-I’m a 40-something gal who left the corporate world of marketing, sales and real estate to dance into the entrepreneurial world of transformational speaking, training and writing.
+I’m a 50-something gal who left the corporate world of marketing, sales and real estate to dance into the entrepreneurial world of motivational speaking, training and writing.
 I’ve learned that “change” is not a four-letter word, and that you must face your fears in order to grow and learn.
 I’ve also learned that when God and your heart are trying to tell you something, you’d better listen and do something about it.
 I love God, my husband, my sons, my awesome family and my countless friends, and I try to live by my Mom’s wonderful words of wisdom: “Always do your best and try your hardest.”
 My mantra is “Be fun, feisty and fabulous.”
 Reading, traveling and doing Zumba make me happy.
 A little ice cream never hurts either.
 Thank you for getting to know me through my blog.
 Enjoy.
-Feel free to email me at jansastani@gmail.com
+Please visit http://janastani.com or email me at jansastani@gmail.com

 This entry was posted in Uncategorized.
 Bookmark the permalink.